UTSA vs. UNLV NCAA Football Odds, Plays and Insights | October 2, 2021

-The UNLV Rebels (0-4) will attempt to defy oddsmakers when they hit the field against the UTSA Roadrunners (4-0) on Saturday, October 2, 2021 as an overwhelming 21-point underdog.
-The over/under is set at 56.
+The UNLV Rebels (0-4) will attempt to defy oddsmakers when they square off against the UTSA Roadrunners (4-0) on Saturday, October 2, 2021 as an overwhelming 21-point underdog.
+The over/under is set at 56.5 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.